-Professor Raewyn Connell were one of the guests of the big feministic meeting Nordic Forum in Malmö.
+Professor Raewyn Connell was one of the guests of the feminist meeting Nordic Forum in Malmö.
 Men for Gender Equality had the honour to be her host.
 We interviewed her about global challenges, men and equality.

 What do you talk about at the forum?

 – I will be speaking at the forum about the body.
 I will talk about how bodies are becoming globalised.
 Take for example care work.
 In a global economy you employ someone to help you with care work, and that someone is usually a woman from a poor country.
 Or your clothes, a lot are produced in China by the body of women.
 Even tissues like organs are now becoming part of a global trade.